karayabin/universe-snapshot/universe/Ling/Light_AjaxFileUploadManager/doc/api/Ling/Light_AjaxFileUploadManager/Service/LightAjaxFileUploadManagerService/executeAction.md

-LightAjaxFileUploadManagerService::executeAction — depending on the configuration of the given action.
+LightAjaxFileUploadManagerService::executeAction — and returns an array of successful information in case of success.